-AGRICULTURAL INNOVATION HUBS PROGRAM GRANT

-SHARING EARLY INSIGHTS FOR MORE RESILIENT COMMUNITIES

-With increasing numbers of communities in southern NSW experiencing consecutive natural hazard events and having little time to recover from the previous event or prepare for the next, recognising that disaster preparation, response and recovery are not distinct and separate stages is vita and we must measure resilience across all parts of the cycle.
-The Sharing Early Insights for More Resilient Communities project explored this and the innovative use of data to provide earlier insights for more resilient communities.

-Investment

-The total investment for the project was more than \$700,000 from the Australian Government's Agricultural Innovation Hubs Program Grant.
-There was also over \$600,000 invested as in-kind co-contributions from partners, stakeholders and participants in the project.

-Outcomes

-- A new online dashboard that uses sets of data-supported indicators as a practical guide for communicating changes in resilience and enables a more rapid identification of changes in resilience in communities. - The dashboard supports communities and community stakeholders to better understand two things, current levels of resilience and change in level of resilience over time.
+Many NSW communities have experienced extreme weather events and are in differing stages of disaster preparation, response and recovery.
+Some will be in all three stages at the same time.
+The Sharing Early Insights for More Resilient Communities project explored the innovative use of data to provide earlier insights of resilience in such communities.
+Investment The total investment for the project was \$709,281 from the Australian Government's Agricultural Innovation Hubs Program Grant.
+An additional \$625,796 was invested as in-kind co-contributions from partners, stakeholders and participants in the project.
+Outcomes - A new online dashboard that uses sets of data-supported indicators as a practical guide for communicating changes in resilience and enables a more rapid identification of changes in resilience in communities impacted by natural hazards. - The dashboard supports communities and community stakeholders to better understand two things, current levels of resilience and change in level of resilience over time.
+Next steps The next steps are to further the work by integrating the early warning indicators into existing emergency management systems and making data publicly available to help drive additional data gathering and extend the potential impact of the tool.

-Next steps

-The next steps are to further the work by integrating the early warning indicators into existing emergency management systems and use the dashboard to help drive additional data gathering and extend the potential impact of the tool.
 The Hub is keen to work with government, NGOs and community organisations to scope out the level and nature of investment required to progress this work and ensure viability of the tool for ongoing use in communities.

-Stakeholder response

-Feedback indicated a successful co-design process, as end users were engaged throughout the project and workshop participants were happy with the level of input they were able to provide.
+Stakeholder response Feedback indicated a successful co-design process, as end users were engaged throughout the project and workshop participants were happy with the level of input they were able to provide.
 Feedback was positive around the rigour of the underlying research and literature.
 Stakeholders felt the indicators will be highly useful in assisting rural communities address emerging issues and useful to community groups and services working to improve community resilience.

-Suggested potential benefits of the Early Insights for More Resilient Communities Tool were:
+Suggested benefits of the Early Insights for More Resilient Communities Tool enabled:

-More timely and relevant information provided to communities through change and recovery processes.
+More timely and relevant information provided to communities for improved disaster recovery processes

-More informed communities.
+More informed communities